underlost/Replica/README.md

 ![Replica Dashboard](http://i.imgur.com/FrcnCKy.jpg)

+*(Project is still currently being setup.
+May not work properly, or may be ouright broken)*

 Replica is a Django content management system I originally wrote for clients who wanted a simple and straight forward solution for posting updates.
 Since then, I've been slowly expanding and rebuilding it, and merged it into my own blog, [A Life Well Played](http://alifewellplayed.com/).
 More specifically, it's a a series of apps bundled tightly together:

 `Pulse`